deathworlders/online/content/books/deathworlders/chapter-29-forges.md

 “Very well.
 What are you naming it, Lewis?”

 Lewis hefted the bottle thoughtfully.
 “Tough call,” he said.
-“I thought… the *Rubicon*, the *Second Stage*, the *Bodhisattva*, the *Mary Jane*, the *Choose For Me*… none of them quite fit.”
+“I thought… the *Rubicon,* the *Second Stage,* the *Bodhisattva,* the *Mary Jane,* the *Choose For Me…* none of them quite fit.”

 “Indeed,” Kirk agreed, drily.
 Three of those names had no translation to Domain, and thus were utterly unpronounceable to him.

 Lewis chuckled.
 “So I figured I’d name her in honor of her mission.
-She’s here to carry on *Sanctuary*’s work, after all.
+She’s here to carry on *Sanctuary’s* work, after all.
 So...”
 He hefted the bottle one last time, then hurled it at the ship’s prow, where it burst, showering the front of the ship in alcohol and broken glass.
-“I name this ship *Momentum*.
-May she serve us long, and well.”
+“I name this ship *Momentum.* May she serve us long, and well.”

 Kirk nodded, approvingly.